garethdmm/electiondata/README.md

-# electiondata
+# Canadian Federal Election Data, 2015 and 2019
 Easy to use .csv results for the 2015 and 2019 Canadian Federal Elections and some simple insights from the data.
+Used to generate the visualizations in the blogpost (A few things you didn't know about the 2019 Canadian Election)[https://medium.com/@garethmacleod/a-few-things-you-didnt-know-about-the-2019-canadian-election-59ed848da6f5].

 ## Data
 Elections Canada provides summary data for elections in .csv formats, but the schema isn't consistent from year to year and contains a lot of duplication.
 You can get the retrieve these files yourself from elections Canada, or use the copies we've stored here.